adobe/aem-cif-project-archetype/README.md

 ## Demo Project

-For demo purposes, we generate a sample store-front project for the latest commit on the `master` branch.
-The package includes all required dependencies including the [CIF connector](https://github.com/adobe/commerce-cif-connector).
-You can download it in the [release](https://github.com/adobe/aem-cif-project-archetype/releases/tag/latest) section and directly install it on your AEM instance.
+For demo purposes, we generate a sample store-front project.
+This project has been extracted from the CIF Archetype (after v0.11.0) and is now available in a separate GitHub repository.
+You can download for the latest package from [CIF Venia Reference Site](https://github.com/adobe/aem-cif-guides-venia/releases/tag/venia-2020.9.2).
+This package includes the latest CIF Core Components version.
+However, it requires the installation of the CIF Connector.
+For more details, refer to [CIF Venia Reference Site Readme](https://github.com/adobe/aem-cif-guides-venia/blob/main/README.md).

 The store-front requires an AEM dispatcher with forwarding rules specific to your Magento setup.
 Please follow the steps as described in the dispatcher [documentation](https://github.com/adobe/aem-core-cif-components/tree/master/dispatcher).

-For more information about how to configure the sample project, please refer to the CIF core components [wiki](https://github.com/adobe/aem-core-cif-components/wiki/configuration).